aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 * Automatically parse API arguments to function arguments
 * Choose between strictly match a GraphQL field name or all of them to a function
-* Integrates with [Data classes utilities](../../utilities/data_classes.md){target="_blank" rel="nofollow"} to access resolver and identity information
+* Integrates with [Data classes utilities](../../utilities/data_classes.md){target="_blank"} to access resolver and identity information
 * Works with both Direct Lambda Resolver and Amplify GraphQL Transformer `@function` directive
 * Support async Python 3.8+ functions, and generators

 ## Terminology

-**[Direct Lambda Resolver](https://docs.aws.amazon.com/appsync/latest/devguide/direct-lambda-reference.html){target="_blank" rel="nofollow"}**.
+**[Direct Lambda Resolver](https://docs.aws.amazon.com/appsync/latest/devguide/direct-lambda-reference.html){target="_blank"}**.
 A custom AppSync Resolver to bypass the use of Apache Velocity Template (VTL) and automatically map your function's response to a GraphQL field.

-**[Amplify GraphQL Transformer](https://docs.amplify.aws/cli/graphql-transformer/function){target="_blank" rel="nofollow"}**.
+**[Amplify GraphQL Transformer](https://docs.amplify.aws/cli/graphql-transformer/function){target="_blank"}**.
 Custom GraphQL directives to define your application's data model using Schema Definition Language (SDL).
 Amplify CLI uses these directives to convert GraphQL SDL into full descriptive AWS CloudFormation templates.

 ## Getting started